-Any post-year-end event that provides additional information about the Group's interim consolidated financial position at the end of the reporting period (adjusting event) is reflected in the interim consolidated financial statements.
-Post-year-end events that are not adjusting events, if any, are disclosed when material to the interim consolidated financial statements.
+Any post-year-end event that provides additional information about the Group's consolidated interim financial position at the end of the reporting period (adjusting event) is reflected in the consolidated interim financial statements.
+Post-year-end events that are not adjusting events, if any, are disclosed when material to the consolidated interim financial statements.